Clausthal University of Technology: Unique features

-TU Clausthal consistently has a very high percentage of international students, ranging from 25 % to 38 % over the last decade.
+TU Clausthal consistently has a very high percentage of international students, ranging from 25% to 38% over the last decade.

-The largest group of foreign nationals comes from the People's Republic of China (PRC), making up between 12 % and 20 % of total students.
+The largest group of foreign nationals comes from the People's Republic of China (PRC), making up between 12% and 20% of total students.

 TUC has the highest percentage of Chinese students in Germany.

 The popularity of TUC among Chinese nationals is derived from its reputation as one of the three "ABC-Universities".

-The abbreviation stands for Aachen, Berlin, and Clausthal and refers to RWTH Aachen, TU Berlin and TU Clausthal.
+The abbreviation stands for Aachen, Berlin, and Clausthal and refers to RWTH Aachen University, Technische Universität Berlin and TU Clausthal.
 In China, these three Universities are regarded as Germany's leading Universities of Technology.

-Clausthal's reputation in China was further enhanced when former alumnus Wan Gang became the Chinese Minister for Science and Technology.
-Since 2007, Wan Gang coordinates the science and technology activities in all of China.
+Clausthal's reputation in China was further enhanced when former alumnus Wan Gang became the Chinese Minister for Science and Technology in 2007.

 As a former mining academy, TU Clausthal is one of three universities in Germany (besides TU Freiberg and RWTH Aachen) that offers study programs in the fields of metals, mining, and petroleum engineering.
 In this regard, TUC was referred to as the "most renowned university for metallurgy" by Frankfurter Allgemeine Zeitung.

 In relative terms, TU Clausthal is among the universities with the most alumni on the management boards of German blue chip corporations.
 Most recently, this included companies like RWE, ThyssenKrupp, K+S, HeidelbergCement, Aurubis, Eurasian Natural Resources Corporation and Jungheinrich.